FAQs about Financial Aid

 Begin searching for private scholarships.
 Information on outside scholarships are often available from high school guidance counselors.
 You can also use one or more of the free on-line scholarships searches mentioned earlier in this brochure.

-You should plan to complete the FAFSA on the Web and you will need a FSA User ID and Password to sign your application.
+Complete the FAFSA on the Web beginning October 1 each year.
+You will need a FSA User ID and Password to sign your application.
 A FSA User ID and Password are needed to access your account with the U.S. Department of Education and it serves as your electronic signature.
 If you are a dependent student, one of your parents will also need a FSA User ID and Password to sign the application.
 For more information, go to www.fafsa.gov

 .
 This will determine your eligibility for financial assistance.
 You may list up to 10 colleges and all the schools you list will automatically receive your financial aid information.